mbachmann/trinat-desktop-2022/README.md

 ### Build an installer

 Cross compilation is not possible.
 Mac installer only on Mac, Windows installer only on windows.
+The new installer can be found in the target/dist folder.

 For macOS: